Skip to main content

 The treatment

-The radiation itself takes only a few minutes and is not felt or seen.
-The staff will take the best care of you and make sure your treatment goes as smoothly as possible.
+The actual radiation only takes a few minutes and you won’t feel or see anything during the treatment.
+The staff will take good care of you and make sure your treatment goes as smoothly as possible.

 Step 1.
 Preparations at the university hospital

-To receive proton beam therapy at Skandionkliniken in Uppsala, you need a referral from an oncology clinic at one of our seven university hospitals.
-If you belong to a county hospital and your doctor believes that proton radiation may be a treatment option for you, he/she will write a referral to the university hospital to which you belong.
-You will then be invited to the university hospital and all preparations for proton beam therapy will take place there.
+To receive proton beam therapy at Skandionkliniken in Uppsala, a referral from an oncology clinic at one of Sweden’s seven university hospitals is required.
+If you are a patient at a county hospital and your doctor thinks proton therapy might be an option for you, he or she will send a referral to your designated university hospital.
+You will then be contacted by the university hospital, and all preparations for proton therapy will take place there.

-At your first doctor’s visit, you will receive information about proton beam therapy and the preparations that need to be made before the treatment.
-You will also be given practical information about what applies to, for example, travel, meals and accommodation during your treatment period.
-As the regions have different rules on what compensation applies, it is important that you find out what applies to you.
+At your first appointment with the doctor, you will receive information about proton beam therapy and the preparations needed before your treatment.
+You will also get practical details about things like travel, accommodation, and meals during your treatment period.
+Since the regions have different rules regarding financial reimbursement, it is important that you find out what applies to your particular situation.

-To help you stay in the right position during treatment, fixations, or positioning aids, may need to be made and attached to the treatment table.
-For example, if you are receiving radiation to the head, a mask is used.
-If you are receiving radiation to the abdomen, pillows shaped to your body are used.
-The fixation is manufactured at the university hospital and then sent to Skandionkliniken before your treatment.
+To help you stay in the correct position during treatment, fixation devices (positioning aids) may be required.
+These are attached to the treatment table.
+For head irradiation, for example, a mask is used.
+For abdominal irradiation, cushions molded to your body may be used.
+The fixation device is made at the university hospital and then sent to Skandionkliniken before your treatment begins.

 Computed tomography, CT scan

-Another part of the preparation at the university hospital is to undergo an X-ray examination called computed tomography (CT).
-If you are in pain, it is a good idea to take your painkillers before the scan, as this may make it easier to lie still.
+Another part of the preparations at the university hospital is a scan called a CT (computed tomography).
+If you are in pain, it is a good idea to take your pain relief medication before the scan, as it will make it easier to remain still.
 Talk to the staff if you think you need additional pain relief.

 COPYRIGHT/PHOTO: Melker Dahlstrand